EVerest/EVerest/docs/tutorials/how_to_plug_and_charge/index.rst

 ./run_scripts/run-sil-ocpp-pnc.sh
 ```

-Make sure Node-RED is running.
+Make sure Node-RED is running and access the UI on `localhost:1880/ui`.

-In Node-RED select:

-Car Simulation: AC ISO 15118-2 and click "Car Plugin".
+In Node-RED select AC ISO 15118-2 from the Car Simulation dropdown and click "Car Plugin".
+This will initiate the EV plugin and start the Plug&Charge process.

-Check the OCPP logs.
-By default located in /tmp/everest_ocpp_logs
+Check the EVerest console and OCPP logs.
+By default OCPP logs are located in /tmp/everest_ocpp_logs .